JonRads/blindsides-loner-v.2/README.md

    - Yes, some patches require the base addons.
 Check the `2_Addons (Patch)` folder for details.

 5. **Should I install this addon before or after addons with patches?**
-   - Install this addon first.
-After that, install the addons requiring patches and then apply the patches.
+   - You can read *How to Install Addons* in the `3_Docs` folder to address all your questions.
+Everything is documented there.

 ---